Milind21/Milind21/README.md

 ## 🔍 What I’m Working On
 - **Vector Databases**: Optimizing retrieval for high-dimensional data.
-- **AI Agents**: Developing autonomous decision-making systems, for a plethora of tasks including but not limited to marketing, and code generation.
+- **AI Agents**: Developing autonomous decision-making systems, for a plethora of tasks to assist a variety of use-cases.
 - **RAG-Based Systems**: Enhancing retrieval-augmented generation pipelines for production.
 - **Applied NLP**: Exploring ways to bridge research and practical applications.